-Exercise 2 (Preparatory Exercise) First make sure that you understand what the different constraints mean.
+Exercise 2 First make sure that you understand what the different constraints mean.
 Then enter values so that the constraints in Table 2 are satisfied.
 Note that the constraints should be entered in terms of deviations from the linearization point.
-Will there be any limitations on du{max}/du{min} ?
+Will there be any limitation du{max} and du{min} on the maximum and minimum control signal change?